 Dementia is not a disease in itself.
 The word dementia is used to describe a group of symptoms including problems with:

 - Communication & language.

 - Reasoning & judgement.

 - Mood changes.

 For a person to be diagnosed with dementia, these symptoms must have become severe enough to affect daily life.
 As people become older they experience some cognitive changes known as ‘normal age related cognitive decline’, however these changes are barely noticeable.
 Some people experience greater changes which are noticeable to themselves and other but do not have a significant impact on their daily lives, this is known as ‘mild cognitive impairment’

 There are many diseases which cause the symptoms of dementia and each type has a different cause and affects different parts of the brain.
-This means that in the earlier stages, the symptoms a person experiences will depend on the type of dementia they have.
+This means that in the earlier stages, the symptoms a person experiences will depend on the type they have.

 Although the symptoms of dementia are often different in the early stages they become more similar in the later stages.
-This is because most types of dementia are progressive, which means that the structure and chemistry of the brain become increasingly damaged over time, affecting more areas in the brain.
+This is because most types are progressive, which means that the structure and chemistry of the brain become increasingly damaged over time, affecting more areas in the brain.
 The person’s ability to remember, understand, communicate and reason gradually declines.

 Although most types of dementia are caused by progressive diseases i.e. they are irreversible and will get worse over time, the symptoms of dementia can also be caused by reversible conditions which don’t inevitably get worse over time and where recovery is possible, such as a B12 deficiency or brain tumour.